 A frequent starter for Fiorentina this season, striker Giovanni Simeone is showing the potential to be a top-flight European striker.

-Scoring seven goals in Serie A so far, the 22-year-old had been linked with a move to join Atletico Madrid, where his father Diego Simeone is the manager.
+Scoring 14 goals in 40 appearances in Serie over the 2017-18 campaign, the 22-year-old had been linked with a move to join Atletico Madrid, where his father Diego Simeone is the manager.